Corn Cucumber Salad Recipe for Picnics, BBQs, and Summer Dinners

 1/2 cup red onion, sliced

 Red onion has a sweet-pungent flavor that goes well on salads and sandwiches.
-Raw red onions’ flavor is a bit more intense than white onions, which can cause some picky eaters to pick them off a salad.
+Raw red onions’ flavor is a bit more intense than that of white onions, which can cause some picky eaters to pick them off a salad.
 I like it in moderation, and usually mixed with other flavors like the sweet corn.

 If you prefer your red onion to have a milder flavor, soak it in cold water to draw out the flavor before using.
 You could also use a white onion, if you like.